 Take the Millennium metro back toward the city center and hop off at the end of Andrassy Boulevard.
 Your guide will explain the significance of this street in Hungarian culture and nobility.
 You'll then head to St Stephen’s Basilica, a Roman Catholic basilica named in honor of Stephen, the first King of Hungary at the turn of the 11th century.
 Today, it is the third-largest church in the country!

 Around midday, head to a local café for a taste of traditional Hungarian pastries.
 Enjoy two of these homemade retes (a traditional type of strudel) with a choice of coffee, tea, soft drink or mineral water (included).

 After your refreshment break, continue down to the banks of the Danube River, where you’ll be treated to a lovely view of Gellért Hill, the Citadella fortress, the Buda Hills and the Royal Palace as you cross the river via the Chain Bridge.

 For the final leg of the tour, climb the steps up to the Buda Castle District, home to a 13th-century castle and palace complex of the Hungarian kings.
 Wander through the old cobblestone streets and alleys to the finishing point in front of Matthias Church and Fisherman’s Bastion.
-From here, your guide will be happy to give you recommendations on what to do or see next, and provide directions if needed.
+From here, perhaps ask your guide for recommendations on what to do or see next.